esteoliver/esteoliver.github.io/pages/cheatsheets/ruby.cs.markdown

 times_two = ->(x) { x * 2 }
 times_two.call(10)
 ```
+<br><br>

 #### `yield`

 A keyword that calls a block when you use it. **It’s how methods USE blocks!**
 You could also use `block.call`
+- Calling a block runs the code inside that block (like calling a method)
+- Yield can pass any number of arguments to the block
+- The block’s return value becomes the return value for yield

 #### `&`
 When a parameter is passed with `&` in front of it (indicating that is it to be